AghoghoOgbotor18/ShopBuy-Admin/README.md

 const Inventory = React.lazy(() => import("./Pages/Inventory"));

 ```
-### **2. Code Splitting with React.lazy**
+### **2. Understanding ContextAPI**
 Understanding ContextAPI Through ThemeContext and OpenContext
-I fully learned how ContextAPI works by building a global ThemeContext and an OpenCOntext for sidebar open and close:
+I fully learned how ContextAPI works by building a global ThemeContext for light/dark theme and an OpenContext for sidebar open and close:

 ```jsx
 const ThemeContext = createContext();